dvschultz/99problems/README.md

 99problems
 ==========

-99 Problems and e-reader rendering are all of them.
+I got 99 Problems and e-reader rendering are all of them.

 This is a global list of e-reader rendering bugs.
 It serves two purposes: